Advertiser Disclosure

 • International routes usually have weight limits (international carriers typically impose weight limits of 15 to 22 pounds (7 to 10 kilograms).

-• Budget airlines such as Ryanair, EasyJet, Spirit, and Frontier have the most restrictive policies, with some charging fees for overhead bin access.
+• Budget airlines such as Ryanair, EasyJet, and Frontier have the most restrictive policies, with some charging fees for overhead bin access.

 • Business and first class passengers often receive a higher weight allowance or an additional bag.